gluap/pyess/README.rst

 MQTT discovery for homeassistant ................................

+**Below you find the manual setup process.
+If you use homeassistant operating system or one of the other installation methods that offers add-ons you can find a homeassistant add-on repo with an addon for pyess** `here <https://github.com/gluap/pyess-addon/>`_.

 ``essmqtt`` can provide autoconfiguration for `homeassistant <https://www.home-assistant.io/>`_.

 **prerequisites:** mqtt must be set up with `mqtt discovery <https://www.home-assistant.io/docs/mqtt/discovery/>`_ in homeassistant